 - Ensure your child arrives on time for school every day and is ready to learn.
 Arriving after registration is recorded as an unauthorised absence.
-Pupils must be in school by 8.30am for registration at 8.40am. - Avoid taking holidays during term time. - If your child appears to be only slightly ill, send them in to school.
+Pupils must be in school by 8.40am. - Avoid taking holidays during term time. - If your child appears to be only slightly ill, send them to school.
 We have staff who will contact you if their condition deteriorates. - Book any medical appointments outside of school hours.
-If this is unavoidable, please book for as late in the afternoon as possible and inform the school of appointments in advance. - Supply a copy of the appointment card or hospital letter if your child has an appointment during school hours.

-If your child becomes reluctant to go to school or you need help, please contact the school immediately; we are more likely to be able to work together to solve any problems if we act early.
+If this is unavoidable, please book for as late in the afternoon as possible and inform the school of appointments in advance. - Supply a copy of the appointment card or hospital letter if your child has an appointment during school hours - If your child becomes reluctant to attend school, please contact the school immediately: we are more able to work together to solve any issues as they arise and gain an early outcome

-'On the day' absences: what should I do if my child is not 'fit' to go into school?
+On the day' absences: what should I do if my child is not 'fit' to go into school?

-On each day your child is unfit to come to school, please report this absence using the school contact number of 01553 773087 and also the class teacher on class Dojo to let us know.
-In the message you must leave your child's full name, year and tutor group and give the specific reason for absence.
+On each day your child is unfit to come to school, please report this absence using the Absence Reporting Line - 01362 697033 Option 1 to inform school.
+In the message you must leave your full name and relationship to the child, the child's full name, year and tutor group and give the specific reason for absence.
 The information you give will be recorded on our official register.